Four Foxes of the Compass

 There are those who remain—not as myth, but as memory made flesh.
 Guardians.
 Mammals of fur and claw and quiet knowing.
 They do not fight with fire.
 They hold the line with presence.
 With watching.
 With walking the old paths between the Wye and the Severn, where the rivers still speak and the trees still lean in to listen.

 The fox who waits at each compass edge.
-They know what the Hollowing cannot: that story is stronger than silence.
+They know what The Unravelling cannot: that story is stronger than silence.

 They are not saviors.
 They are reminders.